i404788/rust-rtl8710/README.md

 Open the Visual Studio Code workspace:

-1. Install Video Studio Code from <br>
+1. On Ubuntu, install Video Studio Code from <br>
     https://code.visualstudio.com/download

-1. Launch Video Studio Code with the command:
+1. Launch Video Studio Code on Ubuntu with the command:

     ```bash
     code